XPS1647/Magisk/docs/install.md

 - **(Recovery Key Combo) → (Splash screen) → (Long press volume up) → (Recovery Mode)**

 (Note: You **CANNOT** use custom recoveries to install or upgrade Magisk in this case!!)
+(Note: If you have issue with button timing for "System With Magisk", and system already started without Magisk, you can use "adb reboot recovery" command from PC.
+This command will reboot to the system with Magisk without pressing any button.)
 ## Samsung Devices

 Before proceeding, please acknowledge that: